agimenez95/MkodoTechTest/README.md

         - We would have old tickets that are a part of a draw that has already taken place.
         - We would also have new tickets that haven't been drawn yet.
         - We would probably hit a tickets endpoint to get the data.
 Similarly to the results, I have created a model for a ticket that has a ticketId and a drawId.
 We can compare with the results data to associate which tickets belong to which draw.
-        - I created ticket data that I have stubbed in a JSON file.
-Also, I created a facade that we can swap out with a class that could hit an endpoint but would still conform to the `MyTicketsApiService` protocol.
+        - I created ticket data that I have stubbed in a JSON file (and also uploaded it to the same github repo I mentioned earlier).
+Also, I created a facade that defines the behaviour of the apiService called `MyTicketsApiServiceUseCase`.
+I tested the service similarly to the `DrawsApiService`.
 6. **Navigation**: Add basic navigation from the main list view to the detail views of each draw.
     - I embedded the `AllResultsView` and `MyTicketsView` in a `TabView`.
     - The `ResultDetailsView` is also a `NavigationLink` which will push itself onto the `NavigationStack`.